tognee/materia-kolorizer/README.md

 `cd $(xdg-user-dir DOWNLOAD) && ./materia-kolorizer.sh`

-*It won't replace your existing Materia installation.*
+*It won't replace your existing Materia installation if any.*

 Default color is "Bootstrap purple" #7952B3.
 To change colors, open the script in a text editor and modify the HEX color codes in variables *(lines beginning with "readonly" at the top of the script)*.
 Some color codes are commented in the script to help you quickly find something you may like.
 You can set a custom name for the theme too.